BadhonAhmad/research-paper-rag-assessment/QUICKSTART.md

 - First upload is slower (model loading)
 - First query per session is slower (model loading)
 - Adjust `top_k` for faster queries (lower = faster)
-- Use smaller Ollama model for speed (llama3.2:1b)
+- Gemini 2.5 Flash is optimized for speed and quality

 Enjoy your RAG system! 🎉